Programs on November 13, 2014

 Learn at your own pace with these self-guided tutorials on the Windows operating system for beginners and intermediate users.
 An instructor will be present to get you started and answer questions.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Basic or Intermediate Word Processing, Spreadsheets and Presentations.
 Please bring headphones or purchase a set at the library.

-Enjoy stories, songs, fingerplays, flannelboards and big books just right for this age.
+Enjoy stories, songs, fingerplays, flannelboards and big books.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

 On board, you'll find books, music CDs, DVDs and library services for all ages.
 You can browse several thousand titles or pick up materials you've requested online or over the phone.